 The Gym Group

 What’s on offer?
-You get 24-hour access to the gyms and each one offers over 170 pieces of brand-new, energy-efficient fitness equipment – 70% of their machines use no electricity whatsoever.
+You get 24-hour access, seven days a week, to the gym and each one offers over 170 pieces of brand-new, energy-efficient fitness equipment – 70% of their machines use no electricity whatsoever.
 New products include indoor cycling experience Myride and there’s a range of video classes covering yoga, Pilates and dance.

 How much does it cost?
 Membership costs from £10.99 a month and there’s no contract.
 Some gyms have a one-off joining fee of £20 and others may offer dual membership (e.g. Glasgow has two gyms) for no extra cost.
-You can also get discounted prices by joining a gym before it opens or trial a gym with a £5 day pass.
+But on the whole, this is a gym that prides itself on offering a ‘no pressure membership’ that you can stop and start whenever you want.

 Find out more thegymgroup.com

 What’s on offer?
 The gyms offer over 100 pieces of fitness equipment and free weights.
 Some gyms have a spin room and dedicated weights room.
 Fitness classes are also included in the fee such as Circuits, Combat, Ab Toning, Indoor Cycling, Body Blast and Kickboxing – the actual classes available depend on the gym.
-Personal training is also available for an extra charge.
+Some of the gyms also have pools, and for those interested personal training is available – but for an extra charge.